GaryBell1905793/CDNS/README.md

 Added new feature for better user experience - build 712 Improved user interface design - v3.4.8
 Fixed typo in documentation - build 571
+Added new feature for better user experience - 667